emirhanusta/go-assesment/README.md

 3. **If you prefer to use Docker for PostgreSQL:**

-    -Navigate to the project directory:
+    - Navigate to the file directory:

     ```bash
-    go run main.go
+    cd scripts
     ```

     - Then, run the following command in Git Bash to start the PostgreSQL database in Docker

    ```bash